A teenager was shot by a homeowner after going to the wrong house to pick up siblings, Kansas City police say - KTVZ

 By Tina Burnside and Amanda Jackson, CNN

-A teenager was shot and wounded by a homeowner after mistakenly going to the wrong home to pick up his siblings in Kansas City, Missouri, police said Sunday.
+Protesters took to the streets after a homeowner shot and wounded teenager Ralph Yarl, who had mistakenly gone to the wrong home to pick up his siblings in Kansas City, Missouri, police said Sunday.

+Yarl, 16, was “shot twice and struck in the head and arm,” the family’s attorneys said in a statement.

-The teen was taken to a local hospital, where he was in stable condition Sunday, police said.
+The teen was taken to a hospital, where he was in stable condition Sunday, police said.

-The teen was identified as 16-year-old high school junior Ralph Yarl, according to a joint statement from civil rights attorneys S. Lee Merritt and Benjamin Crump, who have been retained by the victim and his family.
+Civil rights attorneys S. Lee Merritt and Benjamin Crump have been retained by Yarl and his family.

 “Despite the severity of his injuries and the seriousness of his condition, Ralph is alive and recovering,” the attorneys said in the statement.